-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 [build.upload] section of

 wrangler.toml.
-See the modules section of the custom builds documentation for more details.
+Refer to the modules section of the custom builds documentation for more details.

 Configuring Durable Object bindings